tomasmartinik/simple-quiz/README.md

 ## Features

 - **Interactive Flashcards**: View questions, reveal answers, and mark them as known or unknown.
+- **Dynamic Styling**: Each flashcard's background color can be customized per set.
 - **Progress Tracking**: Track the number of cards viewed, known, and unknown.
 - **Customizable Sets**: Load custom flashcard sets from the `sets` folder.
 - **Review Mode**: Focus on cards marked as unknown.